jmjry/feed/README.md

 * F10 Navigation bar improvements
   * To improve design a hamburger menu could be implemented as this would save space on some smaller screens.

+* F11 Inegrations
+  * Eventually the availbility to inegrate the website with OpenTable (or similar).
+This would benefit the users as their booking process would be smoother, with email reminders and rewards available.

 ## Testing

 Content regarding testing processes undertaken eg: How each feature works as planned, how the site looks on different devices, bugs found & how they were overcome.
 If section is too long create seperate document with link provided.